joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 You may hear the term "side effects" used when discussing a functional style of programming.
 Side effects are things that occur outside the boundaries of the application.
 Within our cozy bubble, side effects aren't really a problem, but when we reach out to a remote service the bubble is pierced.
 We lose some control, and we have to accept that fact.

-In redux, **reducers don't have side effects**.
+In Redux, **reducers don't have side effects**.
 This means that **reducers don't handle async activity in our application**.
 We can't use them to load our remote data because **reducers are pure functions with no side effects**.

 Redux is wonderful, and if you don’t have and side-effects like asynchronous activity you could stop right here.
 If you’re creating more than the most trivial example, it is likely that you are loading data from a service, and this is of course async.

-> **note:** one of the coolest aspects of redux is how tiny it is.
+> **note:** one of the coolest aspects of Redux is how tiny it is.
 It does so very little!
 It is intended to solve a very limited problem scope.
 Most applications will need to solve **lots** of problems!
-Luckily redux provides the concept of "middleware", which are basically bits of code that sit in the midel of the action -> reducer -> store triangle and provide a mechanism for introducing side effects like async calls to remote servers
+Luckily Redux provides the concept of "middleware", which are basically bits of code that sit in the midel of the action -> reducer -> store triangle and provide a mechanism for introducing side effects like async calls to remote servers

 One approach is to use **[thunks](https://en.wikipedia.org/wiki/Thunk)** with the [redux-thunk](https://github.com/gaearon/redux-thunk) middleware.
 Thunks work great, but can get confusing for sequences of actions and can be challenging to test effectively.